Row over Tharoor's advice to Surya; Cong leader clarifies he wasn't 'mollycoddling' offender | Politics

 Tharoor said he knows Surya as a member of the parliamentary committee he chairs and sees qualities that he felt could be put to better use than to stoke communalism. ''In the present inflamed environment, I regret that my message got lost in your outrage,'' Tharoor said.

 '''A spoonful of sugar makes the medicine go down', goes the saying: I see many of my friends spat out the sugar and ignored the medicine.
 I understand you felt my 'sugarcoating' mollycoddled the offender and normalised his inexcusable conduct.
 That wasn't my intention,'' the former Union minister said, adding that was the reason he was issuing the statement to clarify his position ''Unlike most of my critics, I need to continue to work with MPs of different parties, & convictions opposed to mine, in the LokSabha.
 But I agree fully with my critics - there is NO space for normalising bigotry,'' he asserted.
-Surya, Bommanahalli BJP MLA M Sathish Reddy and Basavanagudi MLA Ravi Subramanya on Tuesday made claims about the bed blocking scam in Bengaluru and doubted the involvement of a few Muslims, who were deployed at the COVID War Room of the Bruhat Bengaluru Mahanagara Palike (BBMP).
+Surya, Bommanahalli BJP MLA M Sathish Reddy and Basavanagudi MLA Ravi Subramanya on Tuesday made claims about the bed blocking scam in Bengaluru and mentioned the names a few Muslims, who were deployed at the COVID War Room of the Bruhat Bengaluru Mahanagara Palike (BBMP), while make the allegations.

 Many leaders have expressed outrage over Surya's remarks.